 Ah, the good old fashioned documentary.
-They teach us about our planet’s wildlife, architecture, and space time.
-They teach us about new cultures, people, and ideas.
+They teach us about our planet’s wildlife, architecture, culture, people, and ideas.
 They also put us to sleep.
-And that’s not a bad thing!
-Is there a better way to drift off to dreamland, than via the gentle cradling of James Earl Jones’ voice?
-The soft visual acid trip of Carl Sagan’s cosmic space ship?
-Today, we’re revisiting 15 wonderful documentaries – from classics, to deeper cuts – that will take you to slumber town with dreams of pizza, cowboys, chimney sweeps and more…
+And that’s not a bad thing on a day like this!
+Is there a better way to drift off to dreamland, than with the gentle cradling of Orson Welles’ voice, or to the sound of underwater bubbles on a deep sea adventure with Jacques Cousteau?
+Today, we’re revisiting 20 wonderful documentaries – from classics, to obscure deeper cuts – that will take you to a stress-free slumber town….

 Anaïs Nin Observed (1974) gives you an intimate glimpse inside the home and reflections of Anaïs Nin, acclaimed multi-cultural diarist, novelist, and mentor, whose stories of frolicking around Paris with Henry Miller enchanted the world.
 This is a rare view inside her final house, a Los Angeles hideaway design by Frank Lloyd Wright’s grandson, is both moving and enchanting.
 Filmed just three years before her death, it’s a beautiful tribute to her life.

 A gorgeous documentary covering the history of the unsuccessful ‘Pedway’ scheme and captures the abandoned remains that, unknown to the public, still haunt the square mile.

 5. Sign Painters: the renaissance of the lost and invisible trade

 Sign Painters, directed by Faythe Levine & Sam Macon, is all about the lost art, profiling sign painters young and old, who actually use a brush, paint, tools, and old-school techniques to create beautiful shop signs, sky high murals and generally produce some of the most stunning typographic art in the world…